Skip to main content

 Why it matters

-Steepness and swing-path direction are related but separate variables, and treating them as the same thing can lead to fixing one while leaving the other unaddressed.
+Steepness and swing-path direction are related but separate variables, and treating them as the same thing can lead to fixing one.
+At the same time, leaving the other unaddressed.
 SwingVantage reporting shaft-angle steepness alongside path direction from video helps identify which is actually driving a given miss.

 How it shows up on video